abdiasiis78/Food-Delivery-prisma/README.md

-# Food Ordering and Delivery Service App Backend
+# Food Ordering and Delivery Service App

-Welcome to the backend API documentation for the Food Ordering and Delivery Service app.
-This documentation provides information on how to interact with our API to create, manage, and retrieve data related to food orders, menus, user accounts, and user feedback.
+Our backend API powers a seamless food ordering and delivery platform.
+It enables user registration, restaurant and menu management, ratings, and order processing, all secured with JWT authentication.
+Scalable and user-friendly, it streamlines the food delivery experience.

 ## Base URL